miz884/nts-1-custom-panels/simple_sequencer/Readme.md

 This is a 8-step-8-bank step sequncer with full sound edit functionality as same to the original NTS-1 panel.

-# 3 modes
+# 4 modes
-This sequencer has the following 3 modes:
+This sequencer has the following 4 modes:

 - Play mode
 - Sequencer edit mode
+- Sequencer scale select mode
 - Sound edit mode

 ## Mode changes